-At 17:05 in Friday's game against the Buffalo Sabres, Zach Werenski set the record for the most points scored by any Blue Jackets rookie in franchise history (9-31-40) and he did it in eight fewer games than the previous record-holder, Rick Nash, who had 17 goals and 22 assists during the 2002-03 season.
+At 17:05 in the March 10 game against the Buffalo Sabres, Zach Werenski set the record for the most points scored by any Blue Jackets rookie in franchise history (9-31-40) and he did it in eight fewer games than the previous record-holder, Rick Nash, who had 17 goals and 22 assists during the 2002-03 season.

 The record breaking point came on the Jackets' first power play of the night when, from the point, Werenski passed to Alexander Wennberg who fed Nick Foligno for the Jackets' second goal of the night.

 It was just another moment in an incredible inaugural season for 19-year-old from Michigan who was selected eighth overall by the Jackets in the 2015 Draft.

 "We gave him the job and he took it and executed right through it," assistant coach Brad Shaw said.
 "He's really filled a hole for us as a team.
 I'm not sure where we'd be without him.
 He's a real integral part of our success."

 Werenski has wasted no time showing the NHL what he can do.
 He scored his first point, a secondary assist, on the first goal of the Jackets' season and has been the quarterback of the first power play unit through the first 63 games.

 Werenski scored nine of his goals and eleven assists when the Jackets have the man advantage.